samg/stealth-stars/script.md

 ### Wrap-up

 Tackling these performance problems at Stealth Stars has definitely helped us keep the organization on track.
-We don't have to deal with a lot of frustrated spies complaining about how slow the app is, we've been able to keep up with as our user base and data grows.
+We don't have to deal with a lot of frustrated spies complaining about how slow the app is, and we've been able to keep up with as our organization and data grows.

 One thing we've noticed is that there is a lot of similarity between performance problems we've hit in this app and other apps.
 Over time we've both gotten better at recognizing common performance patterns as they pop up in slightly different forms.
 Practicing solving performance problems is a great way to hone your skill at recognizing them, so you can solve them quickly when you really need to.